osusara/osusara/README.md

 ### Hi there 👋

 I'm Osusara Kammalawatta.
-Currently a Software Engineer Intern at 99X Technology.
 An undergraduate in Information Systems at Sabaragamuwa Universty of Sri Lanka.

 💻 Some of my things